 5. Give a Little Gift of Confidence

-These gorgeous Testing Encouragement Certificates are a free download and are perfect for supporting kids during NAPLAN.
+These gorgeous Testing Encouragement Certificates are perfect for supporting kids during NAPLAN.

 While your students can’t take their certificates into the test room with them, we all know that these little tokens of encouragement mean so much to our kids!